Smoked Pork Loin (How to Smoke Pork Loin) – a JUICY smoked pork loin that includes a dry rub and marinade option!

 - Preheat smoker to 225 degrees F.

-- Place pork loin on the smoker and close the smoker.
+- Place pork loin on the smoker (directly on the grill grates) and close the smoker.

-- Smoke for 2 – 3 hours or until it reaches an internal temperature of 145 degrees F. Rotate the pork loin 3-4 times throughout the smoking process.
+- Smoke for 1.5 – 3 hours (depending upon thickness) or until it reaches an internal temperature of 145 degrees F. Rotate the pork loin 3-4 times throughout the smoking process (use a digital meat thermometer or probe to carefully track the internal temp).

 - Remove from smoker and let rest 5-10 minutes.